scilons/scilons-eval/README.md

 * ChemProt (Kringelum et al., 2016) for REL
 * SciERC (Luan et al., 2018) for REL and NER
 * ACL-ARC (Jurgens et al., 2018) for CLS
+* Paper Field Classification (from the Microsoft Academic Graph data) for CLS
 * SciCite (Cohan et al., 2019) for CLS